opendataloader-project/langchain-opendataloader-pdf/README.md

 # langchain-opendataloader-pdf

-A lightweight adapter that plugs the [OpenDataLoader PDF](https://github.com/opendataloader-project/opendataloader-pdf) engine into the LangChain document loader API.
-The loader calls the Java-based extractor, parses the structured JSON output, and yields ready-to-use LangChain `Document` objects.
+This package integrates the [OpenDataLoader PDF](https://github.com/opendataloader-project/opendataloader-pdf) engine with LangChain by providing a document loader which parses PDFs into structured `Document` objects.

 ## Features
 - Stream over one or many PDF files while keeping metadata such as page numbers and node types